Michael Jackson's Ghosts: On the Line

-"On the Line" is a song co-written and produced by Babyface.
+"On the Line" is a song written and produced by Babyface.
 Michael Jackson performs the track and is also credited in its writing (on the writing credits of The Ultimate Collection).
 It was originally recorded by Jackson for the Spike Lee film Get on the Bus (1996), but it was not featured on the soundtrack.

 The full-length version of the song was released on November 16, 2004 as an album track of his limited edition box set The Ultimate Collection.